alejodosr/epic-kitchens-55-action-models/task_b.md

 ### Latency and FPS

-The data loading latency accounts for the time it takes to retrieve an iteam from the dataset class instance.
+The data loading latency accounts for the time it takes to retrieve an item from the dataset class instance.
 The inference latency accounts for the time it takes to make a forward pass of the model.
 The FPS metric has been calculated as `no. of frames per segment / full_latency` and `full_latency` accounts for the sum of the stated latencies provided.

 | Model | Avg.
 Data Loading Latency (s) | Avg.
 Model Inference Latency (s) | Avg.
 FPS |
 | --- | --- | --- | --- |